 - Body hunched close to the ground with neck extended forward

 Another sign of asthma in cats is rapid breathing during sleep.
 While resting or sleeping your cat will normally take between 24 - 30 breaths per minute.
-If you notice that your cat is taking more than 40 breaths per minute call your vet immediately for assistance, or contact your closest animal emergency hospital.
+If you notice that your cat is taking more than 40 breaths per minute call your vet immediately for assistance, or contact your closest urgent care animal hospital.

 It's important to remember that if your cat is breathing loudly or snoring, it doesn't necessarily mean they are experiencing an asthma attack.
 If you are concerned about breathing, however, it's generally better to err on the said of caution and to contact your vet for advice.